Local guide · Kinshasa

 3

-Let the plan do the work
+Let the plan speak for itself

 A good proposal needs a frame, not a long defense.